 Performance for Dementia Post-Diagnostic Support (PDS) had shown an improvement until October 2015 (year lag time) when the standard was outwith 10% tolerance.
 This has since improved.
-The older adults service report lack of capacity, skills and understanding to deliver PDS effectively.
-There is also lack of clarity around the process for reporting PDS performance to ISD.
-It is expected performance will improve in March 2018.
+It is expected performance will improve by March 2018 due to the various actions underway

-- A meeting is arranged with ISD to review and clarify the data reporting process - A PDS checklist is in use within the older adults service to ensure appropriate pillars are delivered - Consideration is being given to develop a leaflet for both patients (to outline expectations) and staff (to help delivery) other health boards will be looked at for examples.
+- A meeting is arranged with ISD to review and clarify the data reporting process this has been postponed until the new recording process is in place - A PDS checklist is in use within the older adults service to ensure appropriate pillars are delivered - Consideration is being given to develop a leaflet for both patients (to outline expectations) and staff (to help delivery) other health boards are being looked at for examples.
+A temporary post has been put in place to carry out this work and develop an overall PDS protocol.